 The purpose of this Plan is to provide guidance and direction in the provision of play, active recreation and sport in the Waikato District.
-It provides a strategic framework for investment in play, active recreation and sport in the district using evidence from a range of national, regional and local sources (e.g., local play, active recreation and sport providers, community members) to map current and future priorities that will enhance the participation levels and experiences of people and communities in the Waikato District.

-thinking on the maximising of current assets, supporting evidence-based decision-making about current facility provision and potential future needs, opportunities for partnership and responding to changing participation trends and preferences.
+It provides a strategic framework for investment in play, active recreation and sport in the district using evidence from a range of national, regional and local sources (e.g., local play, active recreation and sport providers, community members) to map current and future priorities that will enhance the participation levels and experiences of people and communities in Waikato.
+For Council, the Plan provides direction on what should be done and crucially, focusing thinking on the maximising of current assets, supporting evidence-based decision-making about current facility provision and potential future needs, opportunities for partnership and responding to changing participation trends and preferences.
 For both Sport Waikato and Council, the Plan provides guidance on strategic approaches to the delivery of services to improve experiences of participants, grow participation and support sustainability.

 Waikato District Council and Sport Waikato work in partnership for the delivery of services that support the people of the district to access play, active recreation and sport opportunities.
 By working together as lead agencies of the Plan, we will deliver a coordinated and clear pathway of activity for the provision of play active recreation and sport for the Waikato District.